untoldengine/UntoldEngine/docs/API/UsingEngineSettings.md

 # Engine Settings API

-Untold Engine settings should use a consistent style:
+The Untold Engine uses a consistent style for its API:

 ```swift
 setDomain(.property(value))